CS-433/ml-project-1-pistache/README.md

 - `run.ipynb`: This notebook contains the implementation of the whole classification pipeline using the best method (Ridge Regression) and generates the final predictions on the test dataset.
+- `logistic_regression.ipynb`: This notebook contains the implementation of the whole classification pipeline using the best method (Logistic Regression) and generates the final predictions on the test dataset. (non-optimal)

 #### Necessary Packages
 You need to install `numpy` and `matplotlib` libraries before using this repository.